imsg8/imsg8/README.md

-👋 Hey there, tech aficionados and creative minds!
-Meet @imsg8, aka Shivang Gulati — a dynamic force at the intersection of art, technology, and innovation. 🚀 With a passion for iOS App Development and AI, Shivang is on a thrilling journey of mastering the craft of App Development. 👀 Dive into his world, where lines of code and musical notes intertwine seamlessly.
+👋 Hey there, folks!
+It's me, @imsg8, also known as Shivang Gulati.
+I'm a very big tech enthusiast and a creative soul combined into a single person. 🚀 Right now, I'm a little knee-deep in iOS App Development and exploring the fascinating world of AI.
+It's a journey that's keeping awake at night, and I'm loving every minute of it, atleast till now. 👀

-🌱 Currently immersed in the fascinating realm of App Development, Shivang is not just a coding virtuoso but a multifaceted artist.
-As a music director-producer, photographer, podcaster, and an enthusiast of coding and mathematics, he brings a unique blend of creativity and precision to the table.
+But hey, there's more to me than just coding and tech!
+I've got this passion for music directing - producing, snapping photos - mostly wildlife, running a podcast, and yes, I've got a soft spot for numbers and math.
+It's like I've got one foot in the world of tech and the other in the realm of art and I don't wish to stumble at all.

-💞️ Seeking collaborators and kindred spirits in the App Development sphere, Shivang is all about fostering innovation and pushing boundaries. 🤝 If you've got a project that marries technology with creativity, he's your go-to collaborator!
+💞️ What really gets me going though is collaboration and getting to know perspectives.
+I'm all about teaming up with like-minded individuals who share my passion for pushing boundaries and coming up with innovative solutions.
+So, if you've got a project that's all about merging technology with creativity, I'm your go to guy!

-📫 Ready to connect?
-Shoot an email to shivangclicks@gmail.com and embark on a journey where the rhythm of code meets the melody of creativity.
-Let's code, create, and conquer together! 🚀🎶✨
+📫 Wanna connect?
+Shoot me an email at shivangclicks@gmail.com.
+Let's brainstorm, code, create, and conquer together, yayy! 🚀🎶✨

 <!---
 imsg8/imsg8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.